Types of Affiliation

 The levels of affiliation with FUSA are outlined below.

 - Non-Financial Affiliation provides clubs with a range of benefits including (but not limited to) access to equipment hire, room and space hire, design & media services, equipment storage facilities, print & copy services, 24/7 access to a dedicated clubs room, testing & tagging of electrical equipment, promotional opportunities, Public Liability Insurance coverage and ongoing support from the Clubs & Events Officer.
 There is also conditional access to a once-off Start-Up Grant available in the club’s first calendar year of affiliation.

 - Financial Affiliation provides clubs with all of the benefits of Non-Financial Affiliation, however also receives access to ongoing funding for the duration of their affiliation.

-- Academic Associations are representative student bodies for specified programs of the university, and are also considered a Financial Affiliate of FUSA.
+- Academic Associations are representative student bodies for specified programs of the university that have the endorsement of the Dean of the College and run a number of learning, teaching and/or academic/professional development activities.
 Academic Associations receive more funding than financially affiliated clubs as they have additional responsibilities.
 Academic Associations also have ongoing support from the Student Representation & Development Officer.

 - Collectives act as the representative body for autonomous communities on campus, and act as the advisory group for the community to Student Council.